 14. Light Brown with Highlights

-Mousy brown is another great transitional hair color for women 70 years old and up.
-Because it is light and not heavily pigmented, the color looks cool with streaks of light gray coming in.
+Mousy brown is another great transitional hair color for women 70 years old and up, especially if you’re overweight.
+Because it is light and not heavily pigmented, the color looks cool, with streaks of light gray coming in.

 In fact, you can maintain this color with a blend of your natural hair coming through until your hair goes fully gray on its own.
 We love it on pale skin with light warm notes.